International students coming to live in the UK and study at UWS will need to open a UK bank account and use UK currency.

 You should bring enough money with you to live on for the first few weeks in the UK.
 However, please do not bring large amounts of cash with you.
 Once you have an account here in the UK, you can talk to your bank about the best way to transfer money from overseas.

-If you are on a Tier 4 Student visa you will have already shown your financial status when you applied for your visa.
-Students on a student visitor visa must produce evidence of money to pay fees and living costs, if any, at UK immigration.
+If you are on a Student visa you will have already shown your financial status when you applied for your Student visa.
+Students on a Standard Visitor visa for study purposes must produce evidence of money to pay fees and living costs, if any, at UK immigration.

 You must show evidence that you: